CT7-labs/LAMP-8/README.md

 # LAMP-8
 The Limited And Massive Processor is an 8-bit minicomputer designed to be built on breadboards.
-The design phase is complete, and parts have been ordered.
+It was a pain in the butt, but I actually recommend building your own simple computer from scratch.
+You'll learn a lot.

 # Specs
 - 8-bit data width